zk/docs.pair.io/resources/pages/instance-config.md

 your repository.
 This config file allows you to specify what to launch and provision.

-There are four core configuration options that are required by pair.io to configure your instance:
+There are four core key-value pairs that are required by pair.io to configure your instance:

 * `image-id` - The AMI id.